-Warm them, slice them transversely and dress them with butter, hazelnut paste, fresh fruits, or use it as toast topped with avocado, egg, or chicken salad.
-Possibilities are endless.
+Warm them, slice them transversely, and dress them with butter, hazelnut paste, and fresh fruits, or use it as toast topped with avocado, egg, or chicken salad.
+The possibilities are endless.

 In search of delicious and easy-to-make lectin-free hamburger buns, or dinner rolls, that are also nut-free, dairy-free, and gluten-free?
 Search no more.
-This is what I call a multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
+This multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
 Some readers even made a loaf out of it.